 While current gaze-dependent accumulation models of risky choice assume that each alternative can be assigned a singular underlying scale value (e.g., expected utilities for each alternative), choices are also assumed to be constructed in an accumulation process that remains malleable due to its dependence on gaze.
 Therefore, one way for gaze-dependent accumulation models to account for violations of IIA or regularity would be, if the distribution of gaze itself changed depending on the decision context (e.g., shift towards dominant alternatives in the attraction effect, compromise alternatives in the attraction effect, or dissimilar alternatives in the similarity effect).
 Initial evidence for such an attention-shift in the attraction effect comes from a study of intertemporal choice (Marini, Ansani, & Paglieri, 2020).
 Furthermore, recent work has suggested gaze-dependent evidence accumulation as a model of multi-alternative, multi-attribute choice in the absence of context effects (Cohen, Kang, & Leise, 2017; Gluth, Spektor, & Rieskamp, 2018).

 Here, we test to what extent gaze-dependent accumulation can explain risky choice in the presence of context effects.
-We hypothesize that we can replicate the attraction and compromise effects in a task where participants made repeated choices in a multi-alternative, multi-attribute setting involving risky gambles.
+We replicate the attraction and compromise effects in a task where participants made repeated choices in a multi-alternative, multi-attribute setting involving risky gambles.
 We compare a model of gaze-dependent accumulation adapted from previous work on binary risky choice (Glickman et al., 2019) with a proven model of context-dependent multi-alternative, multi-attribute choice and other traditional models of risky choice.
 Notably, the gaze-dependent model did not include any dedicated mechanisms which could produce context effects by themselves, meaning its only way of doing so was to use eye movement data.
 Our task induced a set of context effects across the group, including substantial variability between individuals, providing a complex testing scenario to compare gaze-dependent accumulation models with competing theoretical accounts.
 We found the gaze-dependent model to give the best account of the choice data, but that it underestimates some individuals’ strong attraction effects.
 Finally, we perform a systematic search over a large model space combining features across model classes, and including additional mechanisms by which gaze can modulate the decision process, to identify the most relevant mechanisms and gauge their relative contribution to the prediction of participants’ choices.
 This analysis confirmed that all participants’ behaviour was best described by some form of gaze-dependent accumulation, but that integration with mechanisms from other models is necessary to predict strong context effects.

 Results